mark-knudsen/CIT24_ProjectPortfolio2/README.md

 #NeedToHave
 Use CallSQL.cs to implement structured_string_search from DB - Are done!
 Use CallSQL.cs to implement find_similar_movies from DB - Are done!
-Implement linkgenerator and pagination for Title Impelment tests for Datalayer and WebAPI -Jeff + Mark take this!
+Implement linkgenerator and pagination for Title - Done!
+Consider adding pagenation for TitleSearch?
+Impelment tests for Datalayer and WebAPI -Jeff + Mark take this!
 Authentication